 Understanding ways to create diversity is a learned skill, just like anything else.
 While some diversity training is part of primary nurse education, leaders must take it further with specialized education.

-If you think you are a leader, then Post University has advanced nursing programs to help you develop your nursing leadership skillset.
-The dual degree program for the Master of Science in Nursing and Master of Business Administration in Healthcare is offered online, allowing you to continue working as you study.
+If you think you are a leader, then Post University has advanced nursing degrees to help you develop your nursing leadership skillset.
+The dual degree MSN/MBA online program is offered online, allowing you to continue working as you study.

 This program will help you learn to analyze your workplace structure and make changes that enhance inclusivity.
 You will also do research that will improve your leadership skills and learn to develop better training programs.

-Post University also offers a Master of Science in Nursing – Nursing Management & Organizational Leadership Specialization.
+Post University also offers a nursing management degree through our Master of Science in Nursing – Management and Organizational Leadership specialization.
 This graduate-level online program can be completed in 24 months and will help you develop the leadership skills necessary to create a diverse nursing environment.

 Once you complete a master’s degree program, you can apply for the Doctor of Nursing Practice, which includes four specializations: